The different functions of a Marketing agency

 Rather than hire an entire team of marketers to work within a business, companies seek the use of agencies in order to utilise their expertise and save money in the process.

 Functions of a Marketing agency

-Content is playing an increasingly important part in companies’ marketing functions.
-Good content can help a company’s Google ranking, help grow an online following and craft the company a good reputation for knowledge.
+Content is playing an increasingly important part of companies’ marketing functions.
+Good content can help a company’s Google ranking, help grow an online following and craft the company a strong reputation for knowledge.

 A content writer will write blogs, articles and press releases for different clients.
 Writers might be responsible for a set number of clients, or they might instead rotate clients each month.

 Whether it’s web design, advertising, branding or info-graphics, graphic designers are crucial team members in a marketing agency.
 They deal with all the visuals of marketing.